 For centuries, people have used ivy leaves to minimize the pain and infection of burns on the skin.
 This also works for any open sores or wounds, as the leaves have antibacterial properties, as well as the protective saponins.
 This can also help relieve the discomfort and irritation of psoriasis, eczema, acne, and other skin-related conditions.

-Although research is still ongoing, the many properties that ivy leaves have already displayed suggest a significant antioxidant activity, which also means that they can prevent the spread or development of cancer.
+Although research is still ongoing, the many properties of ivy leaves have already displayed suggest a significant antioxidant activity, which also means that they can prevent the spread or development of cancer.
 By eliminating free radicals and preventing mutation and apoptosis, ivy leaves can protect the body from a wide range of chronic diseases, including cancer.

 In addition to its antibacterial properties, ivy also has certain anthelmintic and antiparasitic qualities, making it ideal for eliminating intestinal worms and lice.
 You can clear out your bowels by drinking the tea or tincture, or apply it topically to the hair for getting rid of those uncomfortable, itching lice as well.